 36 Thanksgiving Corn Recipes From Traditional to New Classics

 Serving corn at Thanksgiving is a time-honored tradition that hearkens back to the 1621 feast that started it all.
 Although we also consider mashed potatoes, cranberries, and sweet potatoes our Thanksgiving must-haves, historians have determined that only corn, venison, and wildfowl were definitely on that first menu when the Pilgrims and Wampanoag shared their harvest celebration.
-Our best Thanksgiving corn recipes include corn casseroles, creamed corn, corn muffins, and fresh takes on this essential side dish.
+Our best Thanksgiving corn recipes include corn casseroles, creamed corn, corn pudding, corn muffins, and fresh takes on this essential side dish.

 Awesome and Easy Creamy Corn Casserole

 Let's start with a classic Thanksgiving dish.
 This top-rated corn casserole takes only six easy ingredients, including canned corn, corn bread mix, and sour cream.
 Home cook Dielle says, "I first made it on Thanksgiving my WHOLE family loved it!
 Now they just keep on requesting it all the time!"

 "I made a half recipe for a side for six at Thanksgiving dinner," says home cook Katherine Redwine.
 "It was sweet and creamy.
 We ate every bite, and my son called me for the recipe.
 I added some corn kernels as in the Chef's notes and liked the addition.
 I made the pudding the day before and kept it in the refrigerator overnight.
 I baked with the other casseroles on Thanksgiving day."

 This quick and easy sauté is a good way to bring a taste of late summer harvest to your Thanksgiving table.
 Although the recipe calls for fresh corn, reviewer Scott Joschko says, "Frozen corn worked well, just add the corn a couple of minutes before the zucchini."